cloudify-examples/example-use-cases/azure_case/fortigate/README.md

 * *vm_image_sku* - An instance of an offer, such as a major release of a distribution - fortinet_fg-vm
 * *vm_image_version* - Version of the image - default: 6.0.3
 * *vnf_vm_name* - Name of VM - default: fortigate
+* *fortigate_license_filename* - Name of the Fortigate license file (It will be uploaded to Fortigate VM with this name).
+It should have .lic file extension. - default: FGVM02TM19000054.lic

 ### Installation